MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Context.md

 Sets the global language tag for the context.

-The default language for the locale of the running process can be found using [func `$Pango`.Language.get_default].
+The default language for the locale of the running process can be found using `.Language.get-default()`.

     method set-language ( CArray[N-Language]  $language )